cfenollosa/os-tutorial/10-32bit-enter/README.md

+# 32-bit Enter

-*Concepts you may want to Google beforehand: interrupts, pipelining*
+## Concepts you may want to Google beforehand

+### interrupts, pipelining

-**Goal: Enter 32-bit protected mode and test our code from previous lessons**
+## Goal: Enter 32-bit protected mode and test our code from previous lessons

 To jump into 32-bit mode: